Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dien Hoa Fire Pan

-Every day, before the search, the enemy began to bomb from Trang Nhat base in all directions to threaten the people and guerrillas.
+Every day, before the search, the enemy began to drop bombs from Trang Nhat base in all directions to threaten the people and guerrillas.
 Then, helicopters hovered in the sky, the enemy marched on the ground, and rushed into the village, closing off every corner.
-Countless tons of bombs were dropped, the already sparsely populated area of Bung hamlet up to Bich Bac became even more deserted.
+Countless tons of bombs were dropped, and the already sparsely populated area of Bung hamlet up to Bich Bac became even more deserted.

 In 1968, the US imperialists began to set up the McNamara electronic fence – an initiative of the then US Secretary of Defense, Robert McNamara.
-This deadly fence stretched from Dien Tien to Dien Thang to protect the safety of Da Nang City.
+This deadly fence stretched from Dien Tien down to Dien Thang to protect the safety of Da Nang City.

 Indomitable spirit

 Despite being oppressed and threatened by the enemy, generations of fathers and sons in Dien Hoa continued to take up arms to fight the enemy.
 Mr. Chuan was no exception.
-As a child, he and his friends in the village herded buffaloes, listened to news of the enemy and reported it to the guerrillas.
+As a child, he and his friends in the village herded buffalo, listened to news of the enemy and then reported it to the guerrillas.

 Mr. Tran Van Chuan - former Standing Deputy Secretary of Dien Ban District Party Committee is a living witness of Dien Hoa land during the period of fighting against American imperialism and its henchmen.
 Photo: HQ

 Mr. Chuan said, there were not many guns and ammunition, so they mainly robbed the enemy and then fought back.
-The enemy was numerous, and the guerrillas operated in small groups, but in ambush battles, they aimed straight at the enemy and shot.
+The enemy was numerous, and the guerrillas operated in small groups, but in ambush battles, they just aimed straight at the enemy and shot.
 There were victories, and there were times when they were suppressed by enemy fire, and there were many casualties, but no one was discouraged, and their hatred for the enemy grew even stronger.

 “From 1967 onwards, revolutionary activities were very difficult.
-Villages were being leveled every day, and guerrillas could only hide in bunkers dug under banana bushes, burnt grass fields or under railway tracks…
+Villages were being leveled every day, guerrillas could only hide in bunkers dug under banana bushes, burnt grass fields or under railway tracks…

 Typical of the indomitable spirit of cadres, guerrillas and people was the destruction of the American electronic fence.
 According to the book “History of the revolutionary struggle of the Party Committee and people of Dien Hoa commune (1030 - 1976)”, the enemy attacked during the day and we destroyed at night.

-When they learned about the enemy's patrol habits, the guerrillas even removed mines during the day and dug shelters right under the fences.
+When they learned of the enemy's patrol habits, the guerrillas even removed mines during the day and dug shelters right under the fences.
 The guerrillas used the mines they removed to set traps and destroy the enemy.

-During those years, local guerrillas destroyed 4 bulldozers, 200 American and puppet soldiers, and captured hundreds of enemy grenades and mines.
+During those years, local guerrillas destroyed 4 bulldozers, 200 American and puppet soldiers and captured hundreds of enemy grenades and mines.
 From 1970 onwards, the enemy was almost helpless in their efforts to maintain the fence.

 The revolutionary base was located in a private house in Dien Hoa.
 Photo: Dien Hoa commune documents